IntSPstudio/it8c/README.md

 Install: Make folder "it8c" to python library folder and copy all python codes to that folder

-CSV Functions: csvReadFile, csvWriteFile, csvArraySize, csvSimplePrint
+CSV Functions: Read, Write, Get Size, Print